June 29, 2025

 What Venture Capitalists Really Think About Equity Crowdfunding

-The old narrative that VCs won’t touch companies that have done regulation crowdfunding?
-It’s outdated.
-Research from the Cambridge Centre for Alternative Finance shows that 13% of European equity crowdfunding investment now comes from institutional investors—including VCs, angels, and family offices.
+The old narrative that VCs won't touch companies that have run a Reg CF raise is outdated.
+Research from the Cambridge Centre for Alternative Finance shows that 13% of European equity crowdfunding investment now comes from institutional investors, including VCs, angels, and family offices.

 The Evolution of SEC Regulations and Investor Protection

-The regulatory framework has evolved significantly to protect investors while making it easier for startups and small businesses to raise capital.
-Regulation CF is an exemption under the Securities Act and federal securities laws, allowing private companies to raise capital without full registration.
+The regulatory framework has evolved to protect investors while making it easier for startups and small businesses to raise capital.
+Regulation CF is an exemption under the Securities Act, allowing private companies to raise capital without a full public registration.

-In November 2020, the SEC increased Regulation CF limits from $1 million to $5 million per 12-month period, opening up new possibilities for growing companies.
+In November 2020, the SEC increased the Regulation CF raise limit from $1.07 million to $5 million per 12-month period.

 Here's how the current investment limits work for non-accredited investors:

-• If your annual income or net worth is below $124,000: You can invest the greater of $2,400 or 5% of your annual income and net worth, subject to the investment limit.
+• If your annual income or net worth is below $124,000: you can invest the greater of $2,500 or 5% of whichever figure is higher.

-When selling securities through a regulation crowdfunding offering, companies must comply with federal securities laws and the requirements for securities issued pursuant to Regulation CF, including ongoing reporting requirements and annual reporting obligations.
+When selling securities through a Reg CF offering, companies must comply with federal securities laws and the requirements that apply to securities issued under Regulation CF, including ongoing and annual reporting obligations.

 VC perception community capital

-For certain offering sizes, issuers must provide or certify their most recent federal income tax returns.
-Companies must also discuss the issuer's financial condition in their disclosures.
+For certain offering sizes, issuers must also provide or certify their most recent federal income tax returns, and discuss the issuer's financial condition in their disclosures.

-These offerings usually involve private securities, which are less liquid than public securities, and may include debt securities or redeemable securities with specific reporting requirements.
+Reg CF offerings are typically conducted through a registered funding portal or broker-dealer, which acts as an intermediary to help ensure compliance.
+These offerings involve private securities, which are less liquid than public securities, and may include debt or redeemable securities with their own reporting requirements.

-Regulation CF has been especially beneficial for business startups seeking to access private capital markets, which have traditionally been difficult for non-accredited investors to enter.
-Companies must provide investors with all required disclosures and information to ensure transparency and regulatory compliance.
+Regulation CF has been especially useful for startups seeking access to private capital markets that have traditionally been hard for non-accredited investors to enter.

 According to SEC Chairman Paul Atkins’ May 2025 address, the market has grown from 22 new offerings per month in 2016 to 135 per month by 2022.
 The geographic expansion has been equally impressive, with the number of U.S. counties hosting crowdfunded companies doubling between 2019 and 2022.